 Slash, Burn, Pave and Sizzle… The meadow, the strawberries growing, the creek, the river and the cows grazing are of a time and place familiar to Metro Atlanta contemporaries of Joe South.
 Into the ’70s it was only a 15-20 minute ride from the city to pastoral settings.
 In the years ahead, the metro area continued to expand fifty miles and more beyond the old boundaries.
 People in the mountain communities lamented “Atlanta pushing north.”
 A developer sensing an opportunity, buys parcels of land, does away with the natural setting and creates more heat islands.
 As people most anywhere say, “well, that’s progress.”

 On September 7, 2009, The Atlanta Journal-Constitution reported such “progress” was slowing.
 Growth in the exurban counties well north of Atlanta has slowed to a crawl.
-The recession’s impact doesn’t let up, so the plug’s been pulled on planned housing and retail developments.
-In a region with insatiable developers, nature may be getting a break.
+The Great Recession’s impact was slow to let up; the plug was pulled on planned housing and retail developments.
+In a region with insatiable developers, nature actually got a break, a temporary one at least.
 Residents and visitors to those areas can, for awhile longer, to paraphrase the words of Van Morrison, take in the quietness and sink into restful slumber in silence.
 It sure beats a trip to a local heat island.

 South and his trio of back-up vocalists get through the chorus decently enough, but it’s eyeball rolling time with the second verse.
 Johnny and June each sing a line; then Lindsey, woefully flat, gets his turn.
 From there, all four join in as they bring the song to a close.
 Apparently, it was not a well rehearsed performance.
 June, a great and singular vocalist, forgot the words, singing ” a drive-in meadow where the strawberries grow and all kinds of things are growing wild.”
 Johnny chuckles at his wife’s miscue while Lindsey as Goober delivers his part.
 South didn’t seem the featured attraction in what should have been his great moment of national exposure.